calincurescu/tosca-specs/tosca_2_0/TOSCA-v2.0.md

       to be initialized will be initialized.
 - In the end all requirements are satisfied and all relationsjips are added to the representation graph.
-    - An unsatisfied mandatory requirement results in an error.
+    - An unsatisfied non-optional requirement results in an error.

 ##### Substitution Mapping
 - When substitution is directed for a node, the resolver creates a new representation